nhooyr/neoman/README.md

 Use `nman`/`nman!` to open the manpages. `nman!` works the same way as `:Neovim!`.

-I've really only tested this with zsh, if you have any problems with bash and fix them please send a PR!
+I've really only tested this with zsh, if you have any problems with bash, please open a issue!

 ### Settings
 `g:neoman_current_window`